ergoproxy007/ergoproxy007.react.fetch.example/index.md

 ## Welcome to Daniel Torres GitHub Pages

-In this place you can find too much resorces and examples about React Library.
+In this place you can find too much resources and examples about React Library.

 ### Support or Contact

-You can send me a email without any problem and I get in contact you.
+You can send me a email without any problem or get more information about me and my job.
+I get in contact you.
 Emai -> torresruizdaniel23@gmail.com

 ### React Examples
 1. [useEffect](https://codesandbox.io/s/ejemplo-useeffect-sin-if-kkfqu?file=/src/FetchRepos.js)